w3f/polguard/README.md

 1. Create your monitoring configuration:
    - Create a YAML file following the [Configuration Guide](./docs/CONFIG_GUIDE.md)
-   - Place it in `packages/chain-watcher/monitoring-configs/`
+   - Place it in `packages/watcher/monitoring-configs/`

-2. Set up application config for ChainWatcher:
+2. Set up application config for Watcher:
    - Create configuration file for the service
-   - Place it in `packages/chain-watcher/config/`
+   - Place it in `packages/watcher/config/`

 3. Start Redis:
    ```bash